“No one can make you feel inferior without your consent.” – Eleanor Roosevelt

 Here’s an extract from her speech: 57 % of men negotiate their first salary and only 7 % of women.
-There’s no secret that, if you are not able to negotiate your first salary, it will be very challenging afterwards for you to catch up regarding pay.
+There’s no secret that, if you are not able to negotiate your first salary, it will be very challenging afterward for you to catch up regarding pay.

 Men generally attribute their success to themselves.
 Women consider themselves lucky for having someone else or other external circumstances helping them.

 Men generally look at negotiation as a necessary step in the recruitment process.
 It is a discussion about numbers and they don’t take it on a personal level.
 Women’s perspective on negotiating their pay is generally different: it’s either perceived as a personal conflict between themselves and the employer and some feel very uncomfortable to talk money and paycheck as if money was a bad thing.